openvinotoolkit/datumaro/docs/source/docs/data-formats/formats/tabular.md

 Datumaro stores the imported table as media (a list of `TableRow`) and annotates the target columns.
-The last column is regarded as the target column, which can be specified by the user when when importing the dataset as shown below.
+The last column is regarded as the target column, which can be specified by the user when importing the dataset as shown below.

 ```bash
 datum project create